How do You Get Bed Bugs? The Story of the White Chair.

 • Some cultures boil cockroaches and use the tea for medicinal purposes.

 Roaches may be fascinating but that doesn’t mean you want them in your home or business.
 If you’ve spotted a roach, it usually means there are others nearby.
 While they may not bite, they can cause health problems.
-Call or contact Griffin Pest Solutions for fast help when cockroaches show up hungry at your door.
+Contact Griffin Pest Solutions for fast help when cockroaches show up hungry at your door.

 Pest Control in the time of the Coronavirus